Dry

 Yes, there is

-hope.
+hope!
 The first step is to consult a dentist with expertise in this area

-and have a comprehensive oral examination.
+for a comprehensive oral examination.
 There are both in office

 treatments and prescription medications that offer partial or even total relief.